ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Status Workflow/endpoint_create_change_status_uncomplete.md

 # POST Change Status (Unmarking as Complete)
 /changes/statuschanges

-This endpoint can be used  to change the status of a  object.
+This endpoint can be used  to change the status of a Change object.
 This version of the POST Change Status endpoint demonstates how to unmark the completion of a completed Change.
 Only Change Administators can perform this version of the endpoint.

 For changes that have reached a status of  COMPLETED, a Change administrator can remove the COMPLETED status of the change by inputting a value of EFFECTIVE for the attribute status within the request body of the POST Change Status endpoint.